 Duncan has also worked the national security angle to border enforcement from his position on the Foreign Affairs Committee.
 When news reports broke in October 2011 that the Iranian government allegedly wanted members of Mexican drug cartels to carry out an assassination on U.S. soil, Duncan introduced a resolution urging the government to consider Iran a threat to the Western Hemisphere when formulating counterterrorism strategy.

 Act! for America presented Representative Duncan with the “2011 National Security Patriot Award” because of his strong and enduring commitment to protecting our national security and democratic values.

 Jeff also serves as the co-chairman of the Sovereignty Caucus along with Colorado Republican Doug Lamborn.
 The Caucus seeks to combat the influence of international organizations and multilateral agreements on United States policy.
 He urges greater scrutiny of foreign aid and has been an advocate for blocking economic assistance to governments that oppose the United States in the U.N.
 General Assembly.

 In September 2011, Duncan became the only member of Congress with a 100 percent rating on the Heritage Action for America legislative scorecard “covering the full spectrum of conservatism.”
 He finished the 112th Congress at the top of the House leader board.

-Jeff has been married to his wife Melody for twenty-five years and they have three sons: Graham, John Philip, and Parker.
+Jeff has been married to his wife Melody for twenty-six years and they have three sons: Graham, John Philip, and Parker.
 The Duncan family are members of First Baptist Church of Clinton, South Carolina.